Woltvint/uu-secret-manager/README.md

 # 9. Modify an existing secret (by custom name)
 repo-secret-manager modify "db-password" "new-database-password-456" "Updated database password"

+# 10. Delete a secret (by custom name or UUID)
+repo-secret-manager delete "db-password"
+# Or delete by UUID:
+repo-secret-manager delete "35f8756c-5cf3-455e-b843-b73fa87769c6"

-# 10. Export secrets to CSV for backup
+# 11. Export secrets to CSV for backup
 repo-secret-manager export ./secrets-backup.csv

-# 11. Work with a different repository
+# 12. Work with a different repository
 repo-secret-manager -r /path/to/other/repo add "another-secret" repo-secret-manager -r /path/to/other/repo add "my-secret-name" "another-secret" repo-secret-manager -r /path/to/other/repo list